As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 So jump right in to learn how to do the best work you’ve ever done as a teacher.

 I’ve always believed that good communication is the cornerstone of being an effective teacher.
 When our students (and their families) know what’s expected, they’re much more likely to succeed.
 Though online communication can seem tricky, these resources will help you stay organized and keep everyone in the loop.

 ClassDojo is a fun and user-friendly sharing platform that helps you connect with students and families.
 Dojo is divided into three main areas of interest: Classroom, Class Story, and Messages.

 The Classroom area of Dojo lets teachers assign points to their classes and students.
 The entire class might gain a point for good teamwork, or every student who completed homework might get an individual point.
-This is an excellent way to incentivize good behavior, as students can earn rewards based on their points.
+I’ve found this is an excellent way to incentivize good behavior, as students can earn rewards based on their points.

 The Class Story section of Dojo is where the teacher posts videos, images, and documents.
 Parents can tune in to see exactly what their child is learning.
 Parents can also view behavior points at a glance to see how their student’s week is going.

 Meanwhile, the Messages section of Dojo allows teachers to communicate directly with parents and guardians, either via the app or email.
 This is the place to make announcements, send reminders, or address questions or concerns.

 Dojo’s fun student avatars and user-friendly interface make this free platform an excellent online tool for communication.

 Remind is another free and easy-to-use method of communication.
 This sharing platform can be downloaded to laptops, phones, or tablets, and sends messages to student contacts in real-time.

 Remind is a great way to quickly communicate important information, with options for messaging the entire school, a single classroom, or individual parents and guardians.
 Documents, pictures, and other files can be attached to messages, and announcements can be scheduled ahead of time.